showdownjs/showdown/README.md

 Integration with SystemJS can be obtained via the third party ["system-md" plugin](https://github.com/guybedford/system-md).

+## Integration with VueJS

+To use ShowdownJS as a Vue component quickly, you can check [vue-showdown](https://vue-showdown.js.org/).

 ## XSS vulnerability

 Showdown doesn't sanitize the input.
 This is by design since markdown relies on it to allow certain features to be correctly parsed into HTML.